Glossar Letter A

 Ambering : celluoid

-One of several terms used to describe the discoloration of pen parts, especially of celluloid and mainly due to the effects of ink and rubber.
-Celluloid ambers totally, say the discoloration is not only superficially but the entire material.
+One of several terms used to describe the discoloration of pen parts (caps and barrels), especially those made of celluloid, due mainly to the effects of ink and rubber.
+This discoloration is not only superficial but affects the entire material of the pen.

 Ambering : hard rubber

-Hard rubber instead discolours due to outside influence, water and light induces part of the sulphur to appear on the outside, thus the pen turns from ebony black to olive green.
-This discoloration is only superficially and can partly be polished.
+Hard rubber discolors in response to outside influences, including water and light, which induce part of the sulphur to appear on the outside of the pen, thus turning it from ebony black to olive green.
+This discoloration is only superficial and the original black color can usually be restored.

-Parker's logo first appeared on the clip of the Golden Arrow, which was the forerunner of the Vacumatic.
+Parker's arrow logo first appeared on the clip of the Golden Arrow, the forerunner of the Vacumatic.
 The arrow was used on most subsequent Parker clips and also on nibs and other parts.

 Parker used an arrow shaped clip beginning with the Vacuum Filler pen [Vacumatic].